eggstoastbacon/ARDUINO-YM2149F-MIDI.h/README.md

 - **MIDI TRS**: MIDI IN via 3.5mm TRS port.
 MIDI thru in the future.

-- **14 Presets**: Each MIDI channel up to Channel 14 has its own dedicated preset.
+- **14+ Presets**: Presets are on MIDI channels 1-14, with 2 banks of presets, for a total of 28 possible presets.

 - **3 Voice Polyphonic**: Three voice channels can play simultaneously as long as they’re assigned to separate registers.
 For example, MIDI Channels 1-3 share the same preset but operate on different voice channels, allowing all three to play at once.